basecue/cd/README.md

 ### Overview
 At a high level there is "control" mode, which checks a current version of settings, creates isolated environment and delegates requested action to codev in "perform" mode in the isolated environment.

-There are three basic types of objects, which define the deployment:
+There are two basic types of objects, which define basic behavior of codev:

- - `environment` - general box, which should include the one or more `configuration` objects.
  - `configuration` - defines infrastructure, provision, etc.
  - `source` - defines source of application (version, branch, commit, directory...)